 If you have missing teeth in your smile, you may want to consider the benefits of dental implants.
-While the timeline for the dental implant procedure can span anywhere between 5 and 13 months, the results are worth the wait.
+While the timeline for the procedure can span anywhere between 5 and 13 months, many patients would argue that the results are worth the wait.

-Not only do dental implants look natural, but they also feel natural and function the same way as your natural teeth.
-To determine if you are a candidate for tooth implants, we recommend you schedule a consultation with our dental implant dentist.
+Not only do dental implants look natural, but they also feel and function the same way as your natural teeth.
+To determine if you are a candidate for tooth implants, we recommend you schedule a consultation with one of our Grand Rapids restorative dentists.

 Dental Implant Procedure

 In order to properly secure your false tooth, our dentists will drill a hole through the gum line into the jawbone where the implant will be inserted.
 A protective cover is then placed over the implant.
 The dental implant is a titanium rod that’s designed to act much like a natural tooth root.